ParichardTrai/Portfolio/About_me.md

 I apply my knowledge effectively in my position.
 For instance, I am responsible for preparing monthly reports on policy renewals and gathering various pieces of information to assess potential risks and determine eligibility for insurance coverage.

-In my free time, I enjoy exploring new data analysis tools and techniques and am continually seeking opportunities to expand my knowledge and skills.
+In my free time, I enjoy exploring new data analysis tools and techniques and I am continually seeking opportunities to expand my knowledge and skills.
 Through my work and extracurricular activities, I have gained valuable experience in data analysis, time management, teamwork, and communication.

 This is a repository to showcase skills, share projects and track my progress in Data Analytics